EdoStra/Talking-to-Customers/README.md

 * [Customer Discovery Script](https://deployempathy.substack.com/p/customer-interview-script-discovery-phase-i-e-before-you-ve-built-anything-415336) - useful to understand what to build, before actually building it by Michele Hansen
 * [New Customer Script](https://deployempathy.substack.com/p/customer-interview-script-template-relatively-new-customer-aka-jtbd-switch-interview-415338) - use this script to uncover the initial part of your customer's journey
 * [Happy Customer Script](https://deployempathy.substack.com/p/customer-interview-script-happy-customer-415341) - learn from the customers you want more of
-* [Churned Customer Script](https://deployempathy.substack.com/p/customer-interview-script-churned-customer-415342) - if you're struggling with high churn
+* [Churned Customer Script](https://deployempathy.substack.com/p/customer-interview-script-churned-customer-415342) - recommended if you're struggling with high churn
-* [Feature Request Scrpt](https://deployempathy.substack.com/p/turning-feature-requests-into-customer-research-450754) - this one is about feature request
+* [Feature Request Scrpt](https://deployempathy.substack.com/p/turning-feature-requests-into-customer-research-450754) - when you want to dive deep into a feature request
 </br>
 </br>